Primaquine: Package Insert / Prescribing Info

 Geriatric Use

-Clinical studies of Primaquine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Adverse Reactions/Side Effects

-Gastrointestinal: nausea, vomiting, epigastric distress, and abdominal cramps.
+Gastrointestinal: Nausea, vomiting, epigastric distress, abdominal cramps.

-Cardiac: Cardiac Arrhythmia and QT interval prolongation (see PRECAUTIONS, OVERDOSAGE).
+Cardiac: Cardiac arrhythmia and QT interval prolongation (see PRECAUTIONS, OVERDOSAGE).

 Nervous System: Dizziness.